cnamejj/PyProc/README.md

 scripts show summary information about IPv4 socket connections on the system when the script is run only.
 They don't iterate and check for new connections.

+#### show-active-timers

+Runs through the data in /proc/timer_list and extracts information about timers waiting to expire on any CPU in the system.
+The cmdline of the process that owns the timer is displayed as well as basic info including the CPU that owns the timeer and the time left before it expires.

+#### show-current-sockets

+Yet another sample script to run through sockets currently tracked by the kernel.
+It demonstrates that the handler for tcp, tcp6, udp, and udp6 datasets return the same parsed fields.
+The local/remote ip and port are displayed as well as info about the the process that owns the socket.

+#### show-memory-delta

+An example of a simple monitoring script.
+It tracks the change in system level memory utilization metrics, pulled from /proc/meminfo, from iteration to iteration.
+If any measurement increases or decreases by at least 20% the script logs before/after values.

+#### show-open-files

+Just what it sounds like...
+The script walks through all the open file descriptor directories to for all running processes and displays summary information for each one.
+In other words, it show what each of the /proc/#PID#/fd/* symlinks reference.
+And for any that are sockets, basic socket information is included.
+Unlike other sample scripts that check socket related info, this script handles unix domain sockets as well as tcp, tcp6, udp and udp6 sockets.

 ----------

 ## Files Currently Supported